nvsnkv/NVs.OccupancySensor/readme.md

 #### MQTT
 Application uses MQTT.Net to build MQTT client.
 The following settings used to connect application to MQTT broker:
 * `MQTT:ClientId` - the string value that defines client identifier for MQTT client.
 Required.
 Does not have a default value
-* `MQTT:Server` - IP address or DNS name of MQTT server.
+* `MQTT:Server` - string that containts IP address or DNS name of MQTT server.
 Required.
 Does not have a default value
-* `MQTT:Port` - TCP port of MQTT server.
+* `MQTT:Port` - integer, TCP port of MQTT server.
 Optional.
 Default is _1883_
-* `MQTT:User` - username used to authenticate client on the server.
+* `MQTT:User` - string, username used to authenticate client on the server.
 Required.
 Does not have a default value
-* `MQTT:Password` - password used to authenticate client on the server.
+* `MQTT:Password` - string, password used to authenticate client on the server.
 Required.
 Does not have a default value
+* `MQTT:Reconnect:AttemptsCount` - integer, count of attemps to automatically reconnect to the server if connection was lost.
+Default is _0_
+* `MQTT:Reconnect:IntervalBetweenAttempts` - time span, base delay detween two attemps.
+Application uses progressive delays, multiplying this value to the current attempt number.
+Default is _00:00:00_

 #### Startup
 * `StartSensor` - boolean toggle to start sensor on startup.
 Default _False_
 * `StartMQTT` - boolean toggle to start MQTT client on startup.
 Default _False_